Ick! That Small Insect Could Be A Tick

 How can you avoid ticks and all their nasty complications?

-Treating your Racine County property is one method to keep people and pets safe.
+Treating your Racine County property is one option to keep people and pets safe.
 Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 If you're out and about, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.